Characteristic classes of flags of foliations and Lie algebra cohomology: Relative cohomology of parabolic Lie subalgebra

 \subsubsection{Particular case of matrices with two blocks}

-Let us explain what we get in the case $\g=\gl_{m+n}$ and $\p_{I}=\b$ which is of our main interest.
+Let us explain what we get for $\g=\gl_{m+n}$ and $\p_{I}=\b$ which is our main {case of} interest.
 In this case $\h$ consists of diagonal matrices and has dimension $m+n$; $\h_{I}$ is isomorphic to $\gl_m\oplus\gl_n$.
 Integral dominant weights are numbered by non-increasing sequences of integer numbers: